sightsdev/sights/README.md

 ### 3. Setting up Apache2

 A web server should be configured to point to the `SARTInterface` directory.
-I've chosen to use Apache2, but if you wish to use another webserver, you certainly can.
+I've chosen to use Apache2, but if you wish to use another (perhaps a more lightweight) webserver, you certainly can.
 Just configure it to point to `/opt/sart/SARTInterface`

+1. Install Apache2 with:
+    ```sh
+    $ sudo apt install apache2
+    ```

-1. Edit `/etc/apache2/apache2.conf` and add the following in the relevant section to allow Apache to access the `/opt/sart/` directory:
+2. Edit `/etc/apache2/apache2.conf` and add the following in the relevant section to allow Apache to access the `/opt/sart/` directory:

     ```xml
     <Directory /opt/sart/>